lucasdavid/lucasdavid.github.io/Machine-Learning/_posts/2021-06-11-clustering.md

 In here, we use the Boston dataset to illustrate an structured ML problem.

 It comprises 506 samples and 13 features.
-For the purposes of our analysis, we opted to remove the column `B`, described as [3]:
+For the purposes of this work, we opted to exclude column `B` from our analysis.

-    - B 1000(Bk - 0.63)^2 where Bk is the proportion of blacks by town
+The information contained in this column is originally described as *"1000(Bk - 0.63)^2 where Bk is the proportion of blacks by town"* [3].

+{% include posts/collapse-btn.html id="cv2" %}
 ```python
 from sklearn.datasets import load_boston